While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “… Steer clear of any dangerous individuals you hear?
 Even if you are a mage, you don’t know what they are thinking or might do.
 Don’t follow others without reason, try not to–”

-“I got it dad.
+“I got it father.
 You’ve told me twice already.”

 “Really?
 Well, like they say.
 Once to know.
 Twice to see.
 Thrice to remember.
 At least now, you’ll recall my words if something happens.
 Oh, and watch out for–”